 - Microsoft Teams video links are to be accessed by parents/carers of children by invitation only.
 Emails invitations contain joining instructions which must be followed at all times.
 These live video streams MUST NOT be viewed by anyone else.
 They must not be viewed in a public environment.
 Video links MUST NOT be shared to anyone else.
 If you would like another close family member or relative (e.g. grandparent) to attend a live video event, YOU MUST obtain specific permission from the school (via an email and the school office) in advance and by joining THEY MUST agree to follow our school policies. - Please be aware that TEAMS sessions may be recorded.
 Even if your camera and microphone are off, your name may be visible on the recording.
-Parents/Carers should notify school staff if they do not want this to be so and they can be renamed whilst recording is in progress. - At school events, if permitted, the member of staff will inform parent(s)/guardian(s) and others present at school events that photographs/videos/audio may be taken on the basis - That they are for private retention and not for publication in any manner - Parents/carers sign the Home School Agreement, to confirm that parents/carers and

-- all family and friends who attend events agree that all photographs and recordings made are for private and personal use only following consent. - Such images should focus on your own child and photographs should not be taken of other children without their parents' permission except incidentally e.g. as part of a group shot - Images are for personal use, and are not published on social media, such as "Facebook and WhatsApp". - Anybody attending does not film/record/take images where copyright prevents this - Anyone attending does not film/record/take images in any circumstances that may embarrass or upset pupils. - Images, film or audio recording should not be made at any time without the intention to record being declared to the school and without the expressed consent of the staff involved and Head Teachers.
-The school reserves the right to refuse or withdraw permission for film, audio or photographs from anyone who does not follow these guidelines. - Staff should always use a school camera to capture images and should not use their personal devices. - Photos taken by the school are subject to the Data Protection Act.
+Parents/Carers should notify school staff if they do not want this to be so and they can be renamed whilst recording is in progress. - At school events, if permitted, the member of staff will inform parent(s)/guardian(s) and others present at school events that photographs/videos/audio may be taken on the basis - That they are for private retention and not for publication in any manner - Parents/carers sign the Home School Agreement, to confirm that parents/carers and all family and friends who attend events agree that all photographs and recordings made are for private and personal use only following consent. - Such images should focus on your own child and photographs should not be taken of other children without their parents' permission except incidentally e.g. as part of a group shot - Images are for personal use, and are not published on social media, such as Facebook and WhatsApp. - Anybody attending does not film/record/take images where copyright prevents this. - Anyone attending does not film/record/take images in any circumstances that may embarrass or upset pupils. - Images, film or audio recording should not be made at any time without the intention to record being declared to the school and without the expressed consent of the staff involved and Head Teachers. - The school reserves the right to refuse or withdraw permission for film, audio or photographs from anyone who does not follow these guidelines. - The Governing body may ban the use of photographic equipment by any parent who does not follow the school policy. - Staff should always use a school camera to capture images and should not use their personal devices without explicit permission from the Headteacher, following school rules, in specific circumstances. - Photos taken by the school are subject to the Data Protection Act.